Subhasis-Sahu/VSD_Digital_SoC_Design/README.md

 As more fanout is creating more delay,we can rerun synthesis with parameter to reduce fanout to improve delay:

     prep -design picorv32a -tag 09-04_15-19 -overwrite # Now once again we have to prep design so as to update variables

     set lefs [glob $::env(DESIGN_DIR)/src/*.lef]

     add_lefs -src $lefs # Addiitional commands to include newly added  custom inv lef to openlane flow merged.lef

     set ::env(SYNTH_SIZING) 1 # Command to set new value for SYNTH_SIZING

     set ::env(SYNTH_MAX_FANOUT) 4 # Command to set new value for SYNTH_MAX_FANOUT

     echo $::env(SYNTH_DRIVING_CELL) # Command to display current value of variable SYNTH_DRIVING_CELL to check whether it's the proper cell or not

-run_synthesis # Now that the design is prepped and ready, we can re-run synthesis using this command:
+    run_synthesis # Now that the design is prepped and ready, we can re-run synthesis using this command

 ![image](https://github.com/Subhasis-Sahu/VSD_Digital_SoC_Design/assets/165357439/f8cb9de2-643d-402d-9b13-51d5c5be035e)

 Rerun STA in new terminal window: